 How do I find a therapist in Boston, Massachusetts who offers online sessions?

 Find a therapist who offers online sessions on Zencare.
 Most therapists in Boston, Massachusetts continue to offer appointments online; you can filter by “Online” to find a provider who is accepting new clients for teletherapy sessions.
 In order to see a therapist, they must be licensed to provide online sessions to clients living in your state.
 Online therapy is different from text therapy, or asynchronous therapy; online therapy offers the same consistent relationship with a local Boston, Massachusetts therapist that an in-person session would, with sessions taking place via phone or a video sessions through a secure teletherapy platform.
 Online therapy sessions are a convenient way to find a therapist near Boston, Massachusetts without leaving the comfort of your home or office.

 Where can I get mental health therapy in Boston, Massachusetts?

 Start your search for mental health therapy in Boston, Massachusetts on Zencare.
-All therapists are quality-vetted for excellence in clinical care.
+Many therapists are quality-vetted for excellence in clinical care.
 When you’re struggling with your mental health, it might be time to seek professional support in the form of counseling services, couples therapy, or psychiatric medication management.
 There are a wide range of private practice therapists to choose from in Boston, Massachusetts; consider narrowing your search by criteria like insurance carrier, therapy budget, specialty, or provider identity to find a great fit!

 How can I start therapy in Boston, Massachusetts?